 This recipe is great as a make-ahead meal.
 Once the meat is cooked, refrigerate the loaf in one piece.
 When ready to eat, slice the gyros loaf and pan-fry it.

 Store any leftover meat in the refrigerator for 3-4 days.
 Be sure to wrap it well in plastic and store it in an airtight container.

 Yes!
 Wrap the leftover meat in plastic wrap and place it in a freezer-safe bag or container.
 Place in your freezer for 2-3 months.
 Thaw it in the refrigerator before using it.

 How To Reheat Gyros Meat

 To reheat the sliced gyros, lightly coat a medium skillet with oil.
 Place over medium heat and pan-fry the slices until hot.

 So, you’ve taken your tastebuds on a Greek vacation, continue your flavor tour by trying a few of these regional delicacies:

 - Go to South Africa with this Grilled Piri Piri Chicken recipe.

-- Be sure to hit Spain and enjoy this recipe for Chicken, Chorizo, and Shrimp Paella.
+- Be sure to hit Spain and enjoy this Chicken, Chorizo, and Shrimp Paella recipe.

 - Come back closer to home and share a steaming bowl of my recipe for Florida Gumbo.

-A classic Greek sandwich of soft, pillowy pita bread stuffed with slices of garlicky, savory meat, fresh tomatoes, crunch onion and cool, creamy Tzatziki sauce.
-This better than take-out recipe is sure to become a family favorite.
+A better than takeout recipe for the classic Greek sandwich of soft, pillowy pita bread stuffed with slices of garlicky, savory meat, fresh tomatoes, crunch onion, and cool, creamy Tzatziki sauce.
+This better-than-take-out recipe is sure to become a family favorite.

 - 1 teaspoon dried oregano